RethinkDB in under two minutes: see the highlights video.

 majority guarantees no stale reads in this case as well, although reads will be slower.
 Read the Consistency guarantees documentation for more information.

 Users never have to worry about sending queries to specific nodes.
 Connect your clients to any node in a cluster, and queries will be routed to the proper destination.
 Advanced queries such as joins and filters will be executed in parallel, with results recombined and streamed back to the client transparently.
 Everything happens automatically behind the scenes.

 RethinkDB comes with strict write durability out of the box and is identical to traditional database systems in this respect.
 By default, no write is ever acknowledged until it’s safely committed to disk.

 Want to speed up your write queries?
 Learn how to configure durability options.

 By default, RethinkDB will collect anonymous usage statistics and report them to RethinkDB HQ when it checks for new versions of the server.
 The data it transmits are:

 If the RethinkDB server is started with the

 no-update-check option, these statistics will not be sent.

-The RethinkDB server and client drivers are licensed under the the Apache License v2.0.
+The RethinkDB server and client libraries are licensed under the Apache License v2.0.